 EV size distribution is dependent on the C. albicans source strain

-EVs were isolated from four strains using a modified version of the differential ultracentrifugation method defined by [28] (Supplementary Figure S1).
+EVs were isolated from different strains using a modified version of the differential ultracentrifugation method defined by [28] (Supplementary Figure S1).
 The strains included the clinical isolate strains ATCC90028 (isolated from blood) and ATCC10231 (isolated from a patient with bronchomycosis).
-A reference strain commonly used in experiments with C. albicans mutants, DAY286, was also assessed.
+A reference strain commonly used in experiments with C. albicans mutants, DAY286, was also assessed in both yeast and biofilm morphology.
 Characterisation was performed in accordance with the MISEV2018 recommendations wherein the EV preparation and the EV source are imaged and described quantitatively [15].
 Information on each EV preparation used for proteomics experiments and the EV source culture is provided in Supplementary Table S1.

 The final protein yield of the EV samples ranged from 18.0 - 71.6 µg with concentrations of 0.192 to 0.716 μg/μL (Supplementary Table S1).
 EVs from DAY286 yeast and ATCC90028 had a higher protein content than those from ATCC10231 cultures and DAY286 biofilms.

 TEM visualisation revealed cup-shaped particles typically 200 nm or less in diameter as well as some non-vesicular co-isolated components (Figure 1A).
-The EV preparation with the largest amount of visual debris (ATCC90028) also had the highest protein concentration (Supplementary Table S1).
-Nanoparticle tracking analysis (NTA) of the EV preparations agreed with the TEM imaging, revealing that the mode size of C. albicans EVs isolated at 100,000 x g was less than 200 nm for all four strains (Supplementary Table S1).
+Nanoparticle tracking analysis (NTA) of the EV preparations agreed with the TEM imaging, revealing that the mode size of C. albicans EVs isolated at 100,000 x g was less than 200 nm for all samples (Supplementary Table S1).
 The EVs examined in this study are primarily “small EVs” (sEVs) as defined in MISEV2018 [15], hence the proteomics results are relevant for sEVs and not necessarily larger EVs.

 The distribution of EV particle size differed slightly for each strain (Figure 1B, Supplementary Figure S2).
 The yeast form strains had a broader range of EV sizes, with particles up to 500 nm being detected.
 Conversely, the biofilm EVs showed a tight, symmetrical distribution centred around 100 nm.
-The mode diameter of EVs from both DAY286 biofilm and yeast was approximately 100 nm whereas EVs from the ATCC strains were slightly larger with a mode diameter of 135 to 170 nm (Supplementary Table S1).
-The total particle concentration of EVs from ATCC90028, DAY286 yeast, and DAY286 biofilm was similar with 1 to 2 x 1012 particles/mL; although one exceptional biofilm EV preparation had 8 x 1012 particles/mL that skewed the biofilm average (Supplementary Table S1).
-Conversely, ATCC10231 EVs had lower particle concentrations ranging from 2 to 5 x 1011 particles/mL.
-The ratio of particles per μg of protein for each EV sample is shown in Figure 1C.
-DAY286 biofilm EVs had a significantly higher ratio of particles per μg of protein compared to the other strains.
+Interestingly, EVs from both ATCC strains had a significantly larger mode diameter than EVs from either morphology of DAY286 (Supplementary Figure S3A) which was reflected by a lack of detected particles for ATCC strain EVs below 100 nm (Figure 1B).
+The total particle concentration of EVs from ATCC90028, DAY286 yeast, and DAY286 biofilm was not significantly different (Supplementary Figure S3B), and typically ranged from 1 to 3 x 1012 particles/mL; although one exceptional biofilm EV preparation had 8 x 1012 particles/mL that skewed the biofilm average (Supplementary Table S1).
+Conversely, the particle concentration of ATCC10231 EVs was lower than all the other EV samples (2 to 5 x 1011 particles/mL), but this difference was only significant compared to the biofilm EV preparations (Supplementary Figure S3B).
+Comparing the ratio of particles per μg of protein for each EV sample revealed that DAY286 biofilm EVs had a significantly higher ratio of particles per μg of protein than the other C. albicans EVs.

 C. albicans strains show similar numbers of differentially abundant EV proteins